WPettersson/xapers-gtk/README.md

 Running
 -------

-For now, just run ./xapers-gtk.py from the repository.
+For now, just run ./xapers-qt.py from the repository.
 A proper build is still forthcoming, this is a young project

 Licence
 =======

-xapers-gtk is free software.
+xapers-qt is free software.

 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation,